-The CILA Facilities Project is a collaboration between the Champaign County Mental Health Board (CCMHB) and the CCDDB since 2014, to address the needs of residents who have I/DD and complex support needs and who as a result had been unable to secure residential services close to home and community.
-Adjustments have been made to the cost- and authority- sharing agreement between the Boards with regard to this project, to ensure the best interests of the County and the people served.
+The CILA Facilities Project is a collaboration of the Champaign County Developmental Disabilities Board (CCDDB) and the CCMHB since 2014, to address the needs of residents who have I/DD and complex support needs and who as a result had been unable to secure residential services close to home and community.
+Adjustments have been made to the costand authority- sharing agreement between the Boards with regard to this project, to ensure the best interests of the County and the people served.
 From the beginning, the project encountered challenges.
 Efforts by the service provider, parents of the people living in the homes, Independent Service Coordination Unit staff, and CCMHB/CCDDB members, staff, and attorneys usually resolved these challenges.
 By 2020, the difficulty securing a workforce had become insurmountable.
 While improving the I/DD service system is a topic at state and federal levels, relief is not in sight, and Illinois' providers appear to be downsizing rather than expanding community-based services.
-Now that the two CILA houses are empty, the Boards made the difficult decision to sell them and reinvest in other meaningful supports for this population.
+With our CILA houses empty, the Boards made the difficult decision to sell them and reinvest in meaningful supports for this population.